silent-ninja-1/simplex-chat/docs/guide/chat-profiles.md

 4. Toggle **Incognito**.
 5. Tap or click **Create group**.

-**Please note**: you won't be able to directly invite your contacts; they can only join via your group link.
+**Please note**: you won't be able to directly invite your contacts; they can only join your group via your group link.

 #### To share an incognito profile when connecting via link: